This page is for Barry Allen, the second (and current) Flash.

 Batman: The Brave and the Bold

-Allen made a cameo in the episode "Sidekicks Assemble!", and later made a full appearance in the episode "Requiem for a Scarlet Speedster!" wherein he was presumed dead until discovered being held captive in an alternate dimension.
+Allen made a cameo in the episode "Sidekicks Assemble!", and later made a full appearance in the episode "Requiem for a Scarlet Speedster!" wherein he was presumed dead until discovered being held captive in an alternate dimension where Professor Zoom rules with an iron fist.
 He is played by Alan Tudyk.

 Justice League: Crisis on Two Earths